Pelli Sandadi: Production

-Raghavendra Rao, who has made films with big stars decided to make a film with less budget with four producers - Aswini Dutt, Allu Aravind, and Jagadish Prasad.
-The filming began with the song "Sarigamapadanisa" with Aamir Khan giving clap for it.
+Raghavendra Rao, who has made films with big stars, decided to make a low-budget film with three producers: Aswini Dutt, Allu Aravind, and Jagadish Prasad.
+The filming began with the song "Sarigamapadanisa" with Aamir Khan applauding it.
 The choreography for all the songs were designed by Raghavendra Rao himself.
-The song "Soundarya Lahari" was shot for forty days with each shot taken at each place while the shoot of the song "Aina Chikkaledu" began from morning 9 am and ended at afternoon 1 pm.
+The song "Soundarya Lahari" was shot for 40 days, with each shot taken at each place, while the shoot of the song "Aina Chikkaledu" began from 9:00 A.M. in the morning to 1:00 P.M. in the afternoon.

 Release

 The film grossed ₹12–15 crore at the box office.
 It grossed ₹1.25 crore at Sandhya theatre in Hyderabad.
 The film had a 100-day theatrical run at 34 locations.

 Soundtrack

 The soundtrack of the film was composed by M. M. Keeravani.
 Each song is set in major raagas of Carnatic music, such as Hindolam.